Why Does My Toddler Hit Himself? Surprising Reasons!

 Seeking Help For Persistent Hitting Behavior

-If you’re concerned, it’s wise to seek help from a professional such as a child development specialist, who can help you understand the root of the problem and provide advice on how to proceed.
+It’s important to assess the cause of the hitting behavior before taking action, as underlying issues may need to be addressed.
+If you’re concerned, it’s wise to seek help from a child development specialist, who can help you understand the root of the problem and advise you on how to proceed.

 Setting boundaries and providing discipline is also important, as this can teach children how to manage their emotions.

+However, ensuring that the discipline is appropriate and not overly punitive is important.
 Ultimately, finding the right balance between providing discipline and offering support is essential in helping to resolve the issue.

 Assessing The Cause